Lesterpaintstheworld/terminal-velocity/initial_content_mapping.md

    - **Integration Opportunities**:
    - Extract insights on the economic implications of UBC and AI integration, emphasizing the potential for equitable resource distribution and societal transformation.
    - Highlight connections between character arcs and economic themes, especially in relation to UBC.
+   - **Proposed Actions**:
+     - Execute the initial content mapping by analyzing the files for isolated information clusters.
+     - Create a detailed plan for integrating the identified content into the narrative.
+     - Validate the structural coherence post-integration to ensure logical flow and thematic clarity.
    - **Files:**
      - `./UBC_AI_Economic_Research.md`
      - `./research/economic/ubc_framework/02_002_implications_for_societal_structures.md`